AMOS-ConversationalTax/ConversationalTax/docs/ci-cd-setup.md

 docker logs conversational-tax-test
 ```

 The most significant line in this test is `wget --spider http://localhost:3000`, as this tests if the backend is reachable.
-If this line fails there is a bug in the code, that prevents the code from running in an Docker container. `docker logs conversational-tax-dev` dient in diesem Fall dazu die passende Fehlermeldung auszugeben um eine Identifikation des Problems zu erleichtern.
+If this line fails there is a bug in the code, that prevents the code from running in an Docker container. `docker logs conversational-tax-dev` simply shows the log of the docker container.
+This is useful to identify possible problems in case the container does not work as expected.

 It is also to mention that we have two files integrated in /home/runner/.
 One of them is the `config.ts` and one of them is the `docker-compose.yml`: